Moe Amery: Federal politics

 In December 2017, Amery announced that he would challenge sitting Conservative MP Deepak Obhrai for the nomination in Calgary Forest Lawn.

-Personal life
+Personal life and death

-Amery is married to Mary, and the couple has five children: Mickey, Lila, Leena, Laura, and Malaak.
+Amery was married to Mary, and the couple has five children: Mickey, Lila, Leena, Laura, and Malaak.
 Mickey was elected as the Member of the Alberta Legislature in the 2019 election in the riding of Calgary-Cross.
-He has been involved in his community, including the community associations in Calgary-East.
-He identifies Winston Churchill as his political hero.
+He was involved in his community, including the community associations in Calgary-East.
+He identified Winston Churchill as his political hero.

+Moe Amery died on October 19, 2023, at the age of 69.